bobaseva/Fun-Facts-from-Around-the-World-Quiz/README.md

 ## Introduction

 This game was developed for people who loves not only traveling but to collect memories, souvenirs, stories, and so much more.
 The best travelers are the ones who are not just tourists—they are the ones who have an unquenchable thirst for cultural experiences.
-This game aims to test the most unusual knowledgeabout different countries across the Globe.
+This game aims to test the most unusual knowledge about different countries across the Globe.

 ## User stories

-1. Color cheme and design of the game is not too bright and flashy as most of the game tends to be
+1. Color scheme and design of the game is not too bright and flashy as most of the game tends to be
-2. Quiz topic seem to stand out from usual Travel quizes
+2. Quiz topic seem to stand out from usual Travel quizzes
 3. Questions are interesting and unusual
-4. Answers options are treaky what makes the game interesting
+4. Answers options are tricky what makes the game interesting

 ## User goals

 1. To be able to play the game on various devices
-2. To be able to see questions and asnwers quickly without wasting my time on trying to figure out the text
+2. To be able to see questions and answers quickly without wasting my time on trying to figure out the text
 3. To be able to know the remaining time
 4. Not to wait for any content to load longer than the rest of the page